INFERLab/12740/_posts/2019-07-15-get-started.md

 - DisplayPort to HDMI Adaptor

-## Step 0: Open your Raspberry Pi (RPI) 4 kit
+## Step 0: Open your Raspberry Pi (RPI) 4 Kit
 For this tutorial, you will only need the RPi kit and the DisplayPort to HDMI Adaptor.
 In additional to that, you will need a monitor, a keyboard, and a mouse, which are available in our computer lab.

 ![RPi 4 Ultimate Kit from CanaKit](/assets/canakit.jpg)

 **Since the kits will be used by future students, please make sure to keep your kit in good condition**.

 The kit includes the following items.
-In particular, the kit comes with a **Quick-Start Guide**, which supplements this tutorial.
+In particular, the kit comes with a **Quick-Start Guide**.
+Read pp. 2-4 of the **Quick-Start Guide**, which supplements this tutorial.

 - Raspberry Pi 4 (4 GB RAM)
 - CanaKit USB-C Power Supply